 Here’s where things get interesting: raw chocolate.
 Essentially, raw chocolate is chocolate made from raw cacao or raw chocolate cacao powder ingredients that haven’t been heated above a certain temperature—usually around 42-48°C. The idea is to preserve the raw cacao’s natural nutrients while still giving you that chocolatey experience.

 Raw chocolate often includes ingredients like raw cacao powder, cacao butter, and natural sweeteners like agave syrup or coconut sugar.
-It’s meant to offer a more health-conscious alternative to conventional chocolate, with a richer, earthier flavor profile.
+It’s meant to offer a more health-conscious alternative to conventional chocolate, with a richer, earthier flavour profile.

 Many experts even argue that true raw chocolate doesn’t really exist.
 That’s because during the fermentation process, cacao beans naturally heat up to around 50°C, which technically disqualifies them from being labelled as raw (since “raw” food, technically, shouldn’t be heated above 47°C).
-Plus, the flavor of unfermented raw cacao would be bitter and flat, without the rich depth we associate with chocolate.
+Plus, the flavour of unfermented raw cacao would be bitter and flat, without the rich depth we associate with chocolate.

 This is why some chocolate makers prefer to use the term “unroasted” instead of “raw”.
 It’s a more accurate way of describing the fermentation process since the cacao naturally heats to lower temperatures but not quite raw by definition of below 47°C. So, if you see a bar labelled as “unroasted,” you can bet the chocolate maker is trying to keep as much of the original raw cacao’s goodness intact without compromising too much on taste.

-The Flavour Debate: Raw vs. Roasted Cacao
+The Flavour Debate: Raw cacao vs chocolate a.k.a.
+Roasted Cacao

 For this reason, raw cacao or raw chocolate tends to be used in health-focused recipes like smoothies, energy balls, or raw desserts, where it can shine without the need for much sweetening.